Life coach insurance: What cover do coaches actually need?

 How much does insurance for life coaches cost?

-If you’re earning a mega-bucks, own a huge swanky office and employ an army of underlings then it’s going to be very expensive.
+If you’re earning mega bucks, own a huge swanky office and employ an army of underlings, then it’s going to be very expensive, but very necessary.

-But, if you work from home, and never have any clients at your house then you can cover your ass for well under £100/$100.
+But, if you work from home, and never have any clients at your house, then you can cover yourself for well under £100/$100.

 When I took out insurance for the first time there was nobody offering specific coaching insurance and as such companies weren’t even sure how to classify it.